ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 ## SCT Feedback

-The goal of SCT Feedback is for clients to share SCTs and certificate chains with CT auditors and monitors while still preserving the privacy of the end user.
-The sharing of SCTs contribute to the overall goal of detecting misbehaving logs by providing auditors and monitors with SCTs from many vantage points, making it more likely to catch a violation of a log's MMD or a log presenting inconsistent views.
+The goal of SCT Feedback is for clients to share SCTs and certificate chains with CT auditors while still preserving the privacy of the end user.
+The sharing of SCTs contribute to the overall goal of detecting misbehaving logs by providing auditors with SCTs from many vantage points, making it more likely to catch a violation of a log's MMD or a log presenting inconsistent views.